What Donors Should Know About the National MS Society

-- Five MS research projects - totaling more than $1.8 million - are located in Colorado.
+- Eight MS research projects - totaling more than $1.8 million - are located in Colorado.

-- New to market in 2010 were the first two oral MS drugs.
+- New to market in 2012 was the third oral MS drug.
 We are speeding up bringing drugs to market from 23 years for Copaxone down to eight years for Gilenya.

 - Annually, the Colorado-Wyoming Chapter spends 81% on programs/services/research, 3% on administration and 16% on fundraising.